virginiac32/Algorithms/W12D2_hashmap_LRU/virginia_chen/README.md

 ### Approach
 You've probably realized that we should use a hash map here.
 Use the hash map class that you implemented!
-This time, when you're setting and getting, picture in your mind what's goin on under the hood within the hashmap.
+This time, when you're setting and getting, picture in your mind what's going on under the hood within the hashmap.

 For example, whenever you set a key-value pair, picture all the specific processes that's happening to the inputs.